What is SOLID MODELLING?

-Now you have a concept of how models are actually built in 3d CAD software lets talk about a slightly more advanced solid modelling concept called PARAMETRIC MODELLING
+Now you have a concept of how models are actually built in 3d CAD software.
+So then, lets talk about a slightly more advanced solid modelling concept, called PARAMETRIC MODELLING.

 What is PARAMETRIC MODELLING?

-Parametric is a word used to describe a designers ability to change a measurement in a 3d model which changes the shape or size of a models geometry.
-In other words measurements control the model.
+Parametric modelling describes a designers ability to change a measurement in a 3d model.
+Which in turn, changes the shape or size of a models geometry.
+In other words, measurements control the model.

-This cut operation was made from a 2d sketch of a circle which had a measurement value assigned to it.
-These screw sizes were later changed for some reason, now the designer can easily open the model and change the diameter value at any time which updates screw holes.
-This is the value of parametric modelling.
+This cut operation was made from a 2d sketch of a circle, which had a measurement value assigned to it.
+These screw sizes were later changed, for some reason.
+Now, the designer can easily open the model and change the diameter value at any time.
+Thus, updating the screw holes.
+And hence comes the value of parametric modelling.
 If its modelled with the correct design intent, it should be easy to change design details retrospectively.
 Contact microworkshops on 0203 0341 334 to speak with one of our parametric modellers.
-Or check out our CAD design services for further information
+Or check out our CAD design services for further information.

 Simulate real life conditions like stress or force loading.